Direct Primary Care?

 Goals of Direct Primary Care

-- To make it easy and affordable for you to get the help you need when you need it
+- To make it easy for you to get the primary medical care you need, when you need it

-- To provide more time with your provider and more personal care
+- To give you more personalized time with your provider

-- To place the incentive on keeping you healthy rather than on paperwork or getting paid
+- To place the incentive on keeping you healthy rather than on paperwork or financial gain

 Direct Primary Care Benefits